kmhuads/f25_data203/hw4/hw4.md

-This time we are going to go deeper into the text and eventually end up building a rudimentary model to classify the poems
+This time we are going to go deeper into the text and eventually end up building a rudimentary model to classify the poems.

-As the English language continued to grow concommitant with the increase in literacy in the United States, influences can be seen on writing -- whether novels, poems, newspaper articles or personal letters.
+As American English continued to transform concommitant with the increase in literacy in the United States, influences can be seen on writing -- whether novels, poems, newspaper articles or personal letters.

-We will withhold interest in the historical trajectory of  African-American literacy and AAVE (African-American Verncular English) among postbellum African-American writing, but we will not curb our curiosities at a high level --  we have a limited dataset and quite some scholarly na&#239;vet&#233; in
+We will withhold interest in the historical trajectory of  African-American literacy and AAVE (African-American Vernacular English) among postbellum African-American writing, but we will not curb our curiosities at a high level --  we have a limited dataset and quite some scholarly na&#239;vet&#233; in